Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Applications

 Note that $\Sht(G^*, b_1, \uno, \mu_1)$ appears in the basic uniformization of a global Shimura variety of Abelian type defined in \S\ref{Shimreiejvanieniocinis}, where $b_1\in B(G^*)_\bas$ is the unique nontrivial basic element and $\mu_1$ is defined in~\eqref{idnifdujiherheins}.

 For the remainder of this subsection, fix a supercuspidal $L$-parameter $\phi\in\Phi_{\bx{sc}}(G^*)$ such that

-where the $\phi_i$ are distinct irreducible representations of $W_{K_1}$ of dimension $d_i$, with $d_i$ odd if and only if $i\le k$.
-Adopt the combinatorial notation on $L$-parameters introduced in \S\ref{combianosiLoifn}.
-By the weak version of Kottwitz conjecture together with the preceding theorem, the following holds.
+where the $\phi_i$ are distinct irreducible representations of $W_{K_1}$ of dimension $d_i$, and $d_i$ is odd if and only if $i\le k$.
+We use the combinatorial notation on $L$-parameters introduced in \S\ref{combianosiLoifn}.
+By the weak version of the Kottwitz conjecture together with the preceding theorem, the following holds.